imranalmunyeem/Java-For-Testers/README.md

               myMethod();
            }
           }

 ### ⚫ Parameters and Arguments
       --- Parameters are specified after the method name, inside the parentheses.
 You can add as many parameters as you want, just separate them with a comma.

-###  ⚫ Java Method Overloading and overriding
-        --- With method overloading, multiple methods can have the same name with different parameters
-        --- If subclass (child class) has the same method as declared in the parent class, it is known as method overriding in Java.

 ###  ⚫ Java Scope